SANJAYSS-SRM-26/Merge-Sort-Algorithm/README.md

 README.md: This file provides information about the program and its usage.

 # Functionality
-The merge_sort.c file contains the following functions: merge(int arr[], int low, int mid, int high): Merges two subarrays of arr[]. mergesort(int arr[], int low, int high): Recursively sorts the array using the merge sort algorithm. printarray(int A[], int n): Prints the elements of an array.
+The Merge_sort.c file contains the following functions: merge(int arr[], int low, int mid, int high): Merges two subarrays of arr[]. mergesort(int arr[], int low, int high): Recursively sorts the array using the merge sort algorithm. printarray(int A[], int n): Prints the elements of an array.